 At some point, you are walking around either out of time, energy, or simply surrounded by too many people to enjoy the beautiful, historic art around you.
 For me, that is worse than not going, especially since the more popular the destination is, the more money you have to pay.

-Even if you go completely off the tourist track and into the 17th arrondissement, you can’t go wrong in Paris, so don’t be afraid to customize your trip to your own desires.
+Even if you go completely off the tourist track and into the 17th arrondissement, you can’t go wrong in Paris.
+You can also take a a break from city life with a one day tour outside of Paris.
+Don’t be afraid to customize your trip to your own desires.

-If you brave a long line with at least one other person and you have the opportunity, trade off every so often so that one of you waits in line while the other takes a break.
+If you brave a long line with at least one other person and you have the opportunity, trade off every so often.
+One of you can wait in line while the other takes a break.
 If you can enter the attraction without being already exhausted, you will be able to enjoy it more.

 Tips for taking pictures